tinyhippos/Ripple-UI/README.md

     ./configure

-This script will pull down the needed npm packages and initialize the submodules.
+This script will pull down the needed npm packages.

 ## Build Commands